Oil-soaked birds found near oil spill at refinery after Ida

 Wiebe said efforts to capture and save more birds are ongoing.
 The affected species include black-bellied whistling ducks, blue-winged teal and a variety of egrets.
 Other animals were also seen covered in oil, include alligators, nutria and river otters.

-A summary issued Thursday by the Environmental Protection Agency said it had received 43 notifications of significant inland oil spills and chemical releases after Ida.
+A summary issued Thursday by the Environmental Protection Agency said it had received 43 notifications of significant inland oil spills and chemical releases in its jurisdiction after Ida.
 The agency’s compliance arm has issued 10 requests to facility operators seeking information to determine whether federal environmental laws were violated during the storm, potentially triggering penalties and fines.

+That is a small fraction of the 1,539 reports of pollution a U.S. Coast Guard hotline has received since the Category 4 storm made landfall made landfall Aug.
+29 at Port Fourchon, the primary port for the offshore oil and gas industry.
+The Coast Guard said Thursday it was actively supervising the cleanup and mitigation efforts at 564 sites.
+Another 197 reports were listed as unverified because there was no remaining evidence of pollution.

 The Associated Press first reported the spill at the Alliance Refinery on Sept.
 1 after reviewing aerial images captured by a National Oceanic and Atmospheric Administration aircraft.
-In the days after the Category 4 hurricane made landfall Aug.
-29, Phillips 66 repeatedly sought to downplay reports of damage at the company’s sprawling refinery.
+In the days after the hurricane, Phillips 66 repeatedly sought to downplay reports of damage at the company’s sprawling refinery.

 Asked about reports of levee failures near the refinery the day after Ida hit, Phillips 66 spokesman Bernardo Fallas told AP there was “some water” in the facility and stressed that operations were shut down in advance of the storm.